Watchtower Study, How to React to Injustice, Week of January 6-12, 2025, Comments and Responses.

 8. How did a brother react when he suffered injustice?

 When a brother named Alberto was wrongly accused of stealing funds from the congregation, he felt bitter, angry, and frustrated.
 He let the emotional pain affect him so much that he became distant from Jehovah and was inactive for five years.
-This experience shows what can happen to us if we do not control our emotions when we suffer injustice.

 LET'S IMITATE JESUS